 - Conduct a quick SWOT (strengths, weakness, opportunity, threats) analysis.
 Think of what you do really well, where the gaps in your experience are and so on.
 It’s the perfect time go ‘back to the drawing board’ and remember what you do well in order to move the job search forward.
 Although it might not seem so now, unexpected results could be an opportunity for you to re-evaluate your direction and determine what you really want to do.

 - Return to your CV.
-Are there soft skills or sought-after competencies that you can further bring out on your CV?
+Are there other skills or sought-after competencies that you can highlight further out on your CV?
 Remember that employers are often on the lookout for team workers with practical problem-solving and communication skills; abilities that can be demonstrated very well through work experience or extra-curricular activities.

 - Think laterally.
 If the standard graduate programmes aren’t bringing up anything worth pursuing, explore more niche, smaller, potentially entrepreneurial setups that often don’t specify degree classification.
 Network, send off speculative applications and follow up on leads.
 Be prepared for rejections, this is normal, but keep focused and don’t give up.